Nutrition and Dietetics

 Dietitians attend multidisciplinary clinics such as diabetes, cystic fibrosis, heart failure, mental health, renal, liver and pancreatic cancer clinics.
 General outpatient consultations are by appointment only.
 During COVID-19 restrictions most appointments are by phone or video calls.

 Patients admitted to St. Vincent’s University Hospital are nutritionally screened using Malnutrition Universal Screening Tool (MUST).
 Those scoring two or higher are referred to the Dietitian.
-You can check your risk of malnutrition by completing this screening tool here.

 One of the main roles of dietitians in the hospital is to work as part of the healthcare team to provide nutritional care to patients who are malnourished or at risk of malnutrition.
 Find out more about malnutrition, how to prevent it and who is at risk by reading our frequently asked questions here.